iknoul/Shamil_Rahman_vidyalai/README.md

 ## Submission
-After you have completed your work, submit a single pull request to the main repo.
-Detail the changes you have made in this PR.
+Create a new public repository in your github account Push the changes from your local to the new repo on GitHub.
-Note: Do not commit directly to master.
+Open a pull request from "your_name_vidyalai" to "master" Fill [this form](https://docs.google.com/forms/d/e/1FAIpQLSeACdInJitqQ8hncrJdsTYEXVuts0Rb_WlMhLihXz06MTFmwA/viewform) with a link to the pull request

-## Other Evaluation Criteria
+## Evaluation Criteria
 - Clarity and consistency of naming conventions.
 - Effectiveness of code modularization.
 - Adequacy and robustness of error handling mechanisms.